Hub Services Industry Analysis

 eMAX HealthSoftware licensing for hybrid/insourced hubsResponseRx; enables manufacturers to run hub tech in-house

-Momentum Life SciencesClinical Nurse Educator specialistOne Voice adherence platform; 67% abandonment reduction
+Momentum Life SciencesClinical Nurse Educator specialistOne Voice adherence platform

 ConnectMed360Rare/oncology/orphan specialistNational non-commercial pharmacy (50-state); white-glove ultra-rare programs